sugi-cho/UE_PointCloudExport/README.md

 ## Sample Scene
 1. Open the project and load `Content/LiDAR-Test/L_Test.umap`.
 2. The `BP_Test` blueprint calls `ExportVisiblePointsLOD` with an array of `LidarPointCloudActor` references and its `CameraComponent`.
 The visible portions of all clouds are merged and exported to `output.txt`.
+The output directory is created automatically if it does not already exist.
 3. You can limit the number of exported points with the optional `MaxPointCount` parameter.
 The limit is applied after LOD processing and points beyond the limit are skipped to avoid long export times.
 The default is `20,000,000`.

 ## Example Output